Louisiana Army Ammunition Plant: Environmental contamination

 On March 31, 1989, LAAP was listed as a Superfund site on the National Priorities List.
 The United States Environmental Protection Agency found that the ground water was contaminated by explosive wastes including cyclotrimethylenetrinitramine (RDX) and trinitrotoluene (TNT).

 On August 24, 2006, an explosion of the Explo Systems, Inc., site leased at Camp Minden, where bombs were disassembled and recycled led to the evacuation of six hundred pupils nearby but caused no injuries or fatalities.

-A large explosion in October 2012 of 15 million pounds of M6 propellant of the Explo Systems, Inc., site rocketed Camp Minden, shattering windows 4 miles away and created a 7,000-foot mushroom cloud contaminating the area.
+In October 2012, a large explosion of 15 million pounds of M6 propellant, of the Explo Systems, Inc. site, rocked Camp Minden.
+The explosion shattered windows 4 miles away and created a 7,000-foot mushroom cloud contaminating the area.